henrygriffiths/henrygriffiths/README.md

 ### Hi, I'm Henry 👋

-I'm a devops engineer and CTO with a passion for automation.
+I'm a DevOps Engineer with a passion for automation.

 <!--
 **HenryGriffiths/HenryGriffiths** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.